msfern/juntossomosmais-challenge/README.md

 A dark mode switch was also added for aesthethic purposes.
 Its switch was created using the React Switch lib.

-As for the tests, I don't have any hands on experience with it, so I read some articles and watched a few online courses and created some just so I wouldn't leave the project with zero testing.
-But I'm definitely interested in improving this skill.
+As for the tests, I don't have any hands on experience with it, so I left it without testing.
+But I'm definitely interested in improving this skill (I'm currently studying [this Udemy course](https://www.udemy.com/course/js-com-tdd-na-pratica)).

 ## 🎨 Palette